Self-Defi/Graduation-Vaults-Foundation/docs/gv-whitepaper.md

 Emergency withdrawals are allowed only when:
 - A documented hardship policy exists
-- **All four signers approve**
+- All four signers approve
-- Withdrawals are limited to the minimum necessary amount
+- Withdrawals are minimal and explicitly specified

-This preserves compassion without weakening safeguards.

 ---

 ## 9. Transparency & Auditability

 Graduation Vaults are built on public infrastructure:

-- All balances are visible on-chain
+- balances are visible on-chain
-- All transactions are permanently recorded
+- transactions are permanently recorded
-- Anyone can independently verify activity
+- third parties can independently verify activity

 The ledger is the authoritative record.